gerald-guiony/ESPWiFiServersExtension/README.md

 1. Download the latest master source code as a [.zip](https://github.com/gerald-guiony/ESPWiFiServersExtension/archive/master.zip) file
 2. In the Arduino IDE, import the `.zip` file by navigating to **Sketch → Include Library → Add .ZIP Library**

-## Dependencies
+## Prerequisites

-To compile this library, you must have:
+To use this library, you must have:

 * Latest version of my [ESPCoreExtension](https://github.com/gerald-guiony/ESPCoreExtension) library
 * Latest version of my forked version of [AsyncTCP](https://github.com/gerald-guiony/AsyncTCP) library